The page talks about minimum employment entitlements, particularly those under the National Employment Standards contained in the Fair Work Act.

 What do I need to do?

-If you want to take community service leave you must give your employer notice of your absence, and the expected duration of your absence, as soon as practicable.
-Your employer may require you to provide evidence that would satisfy a reasonable person that you are entitled to take the leave, such as a copy of the request for you to participate in the activity.
+If you want to take community service leave you must give your employer notice of your absence, and advise them of the expected duration of your absence, as soon as possible.
+Your employer may require you to provide evidence you are entitled to take the leave, such as a copy of the request for you to participate in the activity.

 Will I be paid when I take community service leave?

 Community service leave to fight bushfires is unpaid.
-However, a period of community service leave does not break the continuity of your period of service with your employer.
+However, a period of community service leave does not break your 'continuity of service' with your employer.
 If you take time off work to fight a fire as part of community service leave, the period of your leave will count as service with your employer.
+However, your entitlements under the National Employment Standards (for example, personal/carer's leave and annual leave) will not continue to accrue while you are on unpaid leave.

 Can I be dismissed if I take community service leave?

-It is unlawful under the Fair Work Act for an employer to dismiss you because you were temporarily absent from work to perform a voluntary emergency management activity where it was reasonable for you to be absent in the circumstances.
+It is unlawful under the Fair Work Act for an employer to dismiss you because you were temporarily absent from work to perform eligible community service activity where it was reasonable for you to be absent in the circumstances.

 Can I take compassionate leave?